European Champions relish ‘Rest of the World’ challenge

 Great Britain Squads selected for World Rowing Cup – Varese

-Wednesday 4 June 2025 – Forty-eight athletes have been selected to represent Great Britain at the World Rowing Cup Varese 13-15 June 2025.
-After the 2025 season kicked off in style at the European Championships in Plovdiv, the squad will see all six European gold medal winning crews return.
+Forty-one athletes will represent Great Britain at the World Rowing Cup Varese 13-15 June 2025.
+After the 2025 season kicked off in style at the European Championships in Plovdiv, the squad will see five ot the European gold medal winning boats return.

 Commenting on the team selection Louise Kingsley, British Rowing Director of Performance said: “The European Championships in Plovdiv were very successful for Great Britain with six gold, a silver and two bronze medals won and European, World and British records broken.
 There were some tight races which came right down to the line and made for edge-of- the-seat entertainment.
 I expect we will see more of the same in Varese, especially with nations from across the world joining the racing circuit for the first time this cycle.
 With this back-to-back block of racing, we are looking forward to seeing how these nations have moved on over the winter and how the European nations build on from Plovdiv.”